PaulSD/config-template-card/README.md

 Note that this Card uses **Javascript** templates.
 It does NOT support the **Jinja2** templates that are used elsewhere in Home Assistant.

 This is because Dashboard Cards are normally rendered entirely in the web browser using Javascript, while Jinja2 templates must be rendered by Python on the Home Assistant server.
-The use of Javascript for templates enables this Card to render templates in the browser without deviating from the expected design pattern of Dashboard Cards.
+The use of Javascript for templates enables this Card to render templates entirely in the browser without deviating from the expected design pattern of Dashboard Cards.

 For an alternative Card that does support Jinja2 templates, see [lovelace-card-templater](https://github.com/gadgetchnnel/lovelace-card-templater).
 That Card works by making API calls from the browser to the Home Assistant server to render each template.